 If you have an inquiry about your documents and would like to forward them to us for a free price quote and consultation, please email your documents to:

 Documents authenticated for use in China must be first authenticated by the California Secretary of State, and then by the Chinese Consulate.
-Optionally, they may also be authenticated in this order: California Secretary of State, then the U.S. Dept. of State, then the Chinese Embassy in Washington DC.
+Optionally, they may also be authenticated in this order: California Secretary of State, then the U.S. Dept. of State (in Washington DC), then the Chinese Embassy in Washington DC.
+We act as your Agent, and we can handle the whole authentication process for you!
+Note that fees quoted here are for Chinese Consulate or Chinese Embassy only, and do not include Notary or California Secretary of State Authentication fees, which may be found elsewhere on this website.

-We charge $175 or $150 per order (depending on 1-Day or 2-Day Service), for documents to be authenticated with the California Secretary of State, plus $75 for each additional document to be authenticated by that office (these prices include all fees charged by that office).
-For Chinese Authentication through the Chinese Consulate in Los Angeles, we charge $175 per order, plus $50 extra per document to be authenticated for use in China, plus the Consulate Fees (currently $20 each for personal documents, and $50 each for Business documents).
-Rush Consulate Services are available, for an additional $20 per document, which is charged by the Consulate.
+For Chinese Authentication through the Chinese Consulate in Los Angeles, your documents must be from a person or business located in Southern California, Hawaii, Arizona, New Mexico or the American Pacific Islands, and must be notarized in one of those locations, and have received authentication from the Secretary of State in those areas.
+For documents used for business, we charge $175 for the first document in your order, plus $75 for each additional document in your order, plus the Consulate Fees (currently $50 each for Business documents).
+For personal documents, we charge $125 for the first document in your order, plus $50 for each additional document, plus Consulate Fees (currently $25 for personal documents).
+1-Day Rush Consulate Services are available, for an additional $20 per document, which is charged by the Consulate.
 We can (optionally) ship to China for the cost of what Fed Ex or DHL quotes us, plus $5, or you have the option of giving us your Fed Ex or DHL account number for shipping.

 Sometimes an extra trip to the Chinese Consulate may be necessary (to fulfill a requirement by the Consulate).
 We charge $50 per extra trip required.

 In some cases, authenticated the documents through the Chinese Embassy in Washington DC is preferable to attempting to do it through the Consulate.
 The Embassy route is sometimes worth the expense!
 We will advise you when this is preferable for your documents.
-When we must submit through the Chinese Embassy, we also must visit the U.S. Department of State for authentication.
-That process takes about 5 business days typically.
-Our charge for submitting through the Chinese Embassy is $350 for the first document, plus $175 for each additional document in your order, plus Embassy fees.
+Documents from Northern California may be processed at the Chinese Embassy in Washington DC, or at the Chinese Consulate in San Francisco.
+For clients who prefer that we authenticate through the San Francisco Consulate, we can do that for you, however we charge an extra $600 travel expense to get it done (remember, we take your documents really seriously- we go up to San Francisco and do it ourselves!), in addition to the fees that we normally charge in Los Angeles.
+We have done this for several clients, and we enjoy the trip!
+When we must submit through the Chinese Embassy in Washington DC, we also must visit the U.S. Department of State for authentication.
+That process takes about 4 business days typically.
+Our charge for submitting through the Chinese Embassy is $250 for the first document, plus $100 for each additional document in your order, plus Embassy fees ($50 per document for business use, $25 per document for personal use).

 Mobile Notary Service for Notarizing Documents for Use in China